 For example, your visitors can:

-- Share your content with other online visitors on social networking sites.
+- Bookmark your content on bookmarking sites.

 - Contact you via contact forms

-- And much more …
+- And so much more …

-Useful Tips About WP Plugins
+Some Useful Tips About WP Plugins

-One last thing regarding plugins:
+One last thing about plugins:

 (Whatever you need done, there’s a WordPress plugin for that!)